top of page

 Visibility is key to understanding what’s happening in your environment.

-Actionable takeaway: Collect and centralize logs from critical systems, endpoints, and network devices.
-Use a Security Information and Event Management (SIEM) tool or managed detection and response (MDR) solution to correlate events and surface potential threats.
+Actionable takeaway: Collect and centralize logs from critical systems and endpoints.
+Implement a Security Information and Event Management (SIEM) tool or managed detection and response (MDR) solution to correlate events and surface potential threats.

 2. Set alerts and thresholds

-Actionable takeaway: Define thresholds and triggers for suspicious activity like failed logins, unusual data transfers, or privilege escalations.
-Tune alerts to reduce noise and focus attention on high-risk anomalies.
+Actionable takeaway: Define thresholds for suspicious activities like failed logins or unusual data transfers.
+Tune alerts to reduce noise while focusing on high-risk anomalies.

 3. Use threat intelligence

-Actionable takeaway: Integrate threat intelligence feeds into your detection systems to stay informed of new indicators of compromise (IOCs), tactics, and techniques.
-Use this intelligence to improve alerting rules and enrich investigation context.
+Actionable takeaway: Integrate threat intelligence feeds into your detection systems.
+Stay informed of new indicators of compromise (IOCs) and use this intelligence to enhance alerting rules.

 4. Improve detection continuously

-Actionable takeaway: Regularly test your detection rules through simulations and red team exercises.
-Review past incidents to identify gaps and refine detection logic.
-Collaborate across teams to ensure continuous feedback and improvement.
+Actionable takeaway: Test your detection rules through simulations.
+Analyze past incidents to identify gaps and refine detection logic.

 Why Left of Boom Matters More Than Ever

-The cybersecurity landscape is evolving rapidly.
-Threat actors are more organized, their methods are more sophisticated, and the stakes are higher than ever.
-According to industry reports, the average cost of a data breach is now over $4 million, and ransomware incidents are increasing in both frequency and severity.
+The cybersecurity landscape is rapidly evolving.
+Threat actors are more organized, their methods are increasingly sophisticated, and the stakes are higher than ever.
+According to industry reports, the average cost of a data breach now exceeds $4 million, and ransomware incidents are rising in both frequency and severity.

 Organizations that wait for the boom face: